greyscalepress/interview-project/content/interviews/2014-04-30-Dave_Crossland.md

 He made a program called **Gill**, as in Eric Gill, which was the "Gnome Illustration program".
 Raph also developed a very simple font editor, which I don't think he ever published.
 This is about fifteen years ago.

-So, Raph moved on, I think he was working around that time on his first PhD, which was on *"Attack-Resistant Trust Metrics"*.
+Raph moved on, I think he was working around that time on his first PhD, which was on *"Attack-Resistant Trust Metrics"*.
 And he dropped these projects, stopped developing them.

 **Gill**, the SVG editor which he developed, was taken up by Lauris Kaplinski, in Estonia, and was called **Sodipodi**.
 And then, there was some Americans, who wanted to make the program more user-friendly: key bindings, actually they removed some functionality... this kind of thing.
 This is how ***Sodipodi*** was forked into **Inkscape**, in 2003.

 A couple of years ago, I was looking on **FontForge** in a similiar light.
 I was keen to start using FontForge to teach type design to beginners.
 It's technically very complete, but for new users, it has a lot of rough edges.

-And so, it isn't much effort to polish that up.
+It isn't much effort to polish that up.
 Similar to Inkscape, we did the key bindings system, so that all of the hotkeys are defined in one simple text file.

 The most recent workshop I ran was at a design school in Sweden called Hyper Island.
-Obviously most of the students there had swedish keyboards, and so the US keyboard of the FontForge native package wasn't working for them.
+Obviously most of the students there had swedish keyboards, and the US keyboard of the FontForge native package wasn't working for them.
 It was very easy to take ten minutes, and step the class through shutting down FontForge, opening the MacOSX application bundle, navigating to the text file where the hotkeys are defined, and editing the hotkeys.

 ## Realtime collaboration mode

-**MS** – Last year, at LGM Madrid (2013), you presented that "Fonts of Doom" collaborative mode in FontForge.
+**MS** – Last year, at the Libre Graphics Meeting in Madrid (LGM 2013), you presented that "Fonts of Doom" collaborative mode in FontForge.
 How has this evolved?

 **DC** – There has been a lot of tiny little changes made.
 We redid the icons on the toolbar.
 We redid the hotkeys.
 We fixed a lot of crashes.
 We added that you could interact with the metrics in a more easy way.
 But I have been fairly shy of actually adding any major features to fontforge.